-The requirement for copies of the report is intended to contribute to coordinating the enterprises' safety and environment work:
+The information requirement in the second subsection is intended to contribute to coordinating the enterprises' safety and environment work.

-Notification of possible work-related illness
+Re Section 32 Notification of possible work-related illness

 This section is an elaboration of Section 5-3 of the Working Environment Act.